-The ADOT Product Evaluation Program (PEP) is operated by the Research Center and funded by SPR-B. PEP coordinates the review and acceptance of highway construction products for possible use by ADOT, and maintains the Approved Products List (APL).
-The APL is a list of categorized products that have been determined to meet ADOT's Standard and Stored Specifications, and have been approved for potential use on roadway construction projects.
+The ADOT Product Evaluation Program (PEP) is operated by the Research Center and funded by the U.S. Department of Transportation Federal Highway Administration's (FHWA) State Planning & Research (SPR) Subpart-B funding program.
+PEP coordinates the review and acceptance of highway construction products for possible use by ADOT and maintains the Approved Products List (APL).
+The APL is a list of categorized products that have been determined to meet the requirements of ADOT's Standard and Stored Specifications and/or Standard Drawings and have been approved for potential use on roadway construction projects.
 The APL is a resource for ADOT staff, local public agencies, and private industry; ADOT is not obligated to use any products listed on the APL.
 The program develops and administers all aspects of the product evaluation process.